 5 Click competitor name to see calculations.

-The analysis of the quarterly data over the period from December 2013 to March 2020 reveals several key trends in the share price, book value per share (BVPS), and the price-to-book value (P/BV) ratio.
+The analysis of quarterly financial data reveals distinct trends in share price, book value per share (BVPS), and the price-to-book value (P/BV) ratio over the observed periods.